Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

-To answer the question ``how information spreads between and inside communities'', of the 2,918 cascades that have 10 or more classified users --- the ones classified into one community or the other ---, only 2 (0.07\%) have a percentage of Yes users in between (0.25,0.75), which means that the majority of the cascades tend to present 75\% or more users of the same ideological community (Figure~\ref{fig:prop_yes_cascade}~(a)).
+To determine how information spreads between and inside communities, of the $2\,918$ cascades that have 10 or more classified users --- the ones classified into one community or the other --- only two ($0.07\%$) have a percentage of Yes users between $(0.25,0.75)$, which means that the majority of the cascades tend to present $75\%$ or more users of the same ideological community (Figure~\ref{fig:prop_yes_cascade}~(a)).
 Or, in other words, information tends to diffuse inside communities, and less frequently between communities.
-We also observe (Figure~\ref{fig:prop_yes_cascade}~(b)) that 90.83\% of the information that starts with a Yes seed remain in the Yes community, and over 95\% of the information that starts with a No seed remain in the No community.
-The table shows the proportion of cascades that have less than 50\% of the users in the same community as the seed (when we consider that the community where the information spread changed) in between 50\% and 60\%, in between 60\% and 100\%, and the proportion of cascades where all users are in the same community as the seed (Unchanged).
-It shows that only 0.10\% of the cascades starting with a Yes user changed to the No community, and only 0.89\% of the cascades starting in the No side changed to the Yes side of the discussion.
+We also observe (Figure~\ref{fig:prop_yes_cascade}~(b)) that $90.83\%$ of the information that starts with a Yes seed remains in the Yes community, and over $95\%$ of the information that starts with a No seed remains in the No community.
+The table shows the proportion of cascades that have less than $50\%$ of the users in the same community as the seed (when we consider that the community where the information spread changed) between $50\%$ and $60\%$, between $60\%$ and $100\%$, and the proportion of cascades where all users are in the same community as the seed (Unchanged).
+It shows that only $0.10\%$ of the cascades starting with a Yes user entered the No community, and only $0.89\%$ of the cascades starting on the No side spread to the Yes side of the discussion.
+Figure~\ref{fig:prop_yes_cascade}~(c) shows the proportion of Yes users by cascade grouped by the type of seed of each cascade, now considering every cascade retrieved.
+We observe that the majority of No-seeded cascades present a low density of Yes users, while Yes-seeded cascades tend to have a high density of Yes users.